siyamthandagwamanda/ReactTS-Links-Vault/README.md

 2. Implement the "Add Link" functionality.
 3. Implement viewing, searching, editing, and deleting links.
 4. Improve responsiveness, test the application, and fix bugs.
 5. read from localStorage when initializing state and write to it inside your CRUD functions.

 # next step:
 Create the link Interface.
 This interface defines the structure of every link stored in the application.

-# Property	Data Type	Purpose
+# Property	Data Type	Purpose.
 ____________________________________________________________
 id	        number	     Unique identifier for each link title	    string	     Website title